Last Updated on May 28, 2023 by Ellen

 Paragliders jump from the cliffs, sailboats skirt the horizon, and the blues at this beach simply hypnotized me.
 I stared and stared, and stared and stared.
 And stared.

-Here’s an example of getting to this beach at Lefkada Island on a budget.
+Here’s an example of getting to this beach from the main town – which has the same name as the island – on a budget.

-We took the public bus from the city of Lefkada to Kathisma Beach.
-(We stayed in the city.)
+We took the public bus from Lefkada to Kathisma Beach.
 This bus trip cost 2 euros per person, each way.
 That’s it!

 But note, in late September when we went, there are fewer buses that leave from Lefkada because it’s no longer the high season.
-The upside, of course, is that there were fewer tourists on this gorgeous beach.
+The upside is that there were fewer tourists on this gorgeous beach.

-Our bus was not full at this time of year, but I can imagine the crowds during high season.
+Our bus was not full at that time of year, but I can imagine the crowds during high season.

-Oh – and the bus station at Kathisma Beach is not a traditional station… take a look:
+Oh – and the bus station when you get to Kathisma Beach is not a traditional bus station… take a look:

 We took another day trip on the island to Nidri.
 And again, we got there by the public bus for just a couple of euros each.